Hurd

 with a smirk.
 He stops to wipe his brow with a handkerchief.
 Out pops

-but the pharmacist, Byron Foulger, says it must be authorized by a
+it quite clear.
+He seeks a new prescription at a drug store, where the pharmacist, Byron Foulger, states it must be authorized by a

 physician.
 Hatfield immediately calls from the phone booth inside the